blitz-js/drafts/003_blitz_file_structure.md

 ## Problem

 The file structure of a project is something that adds zero value to your app.
 Therefore time spent debating or managing this is truly a waste of time.
 Prettier eliminated time wasted on file formatting.
 Blitz is eliminating time wasted on file structure for React apps.

-Other frameworks like Ruby on Rails and Ember have always had ile structure conventions to great success.
+Other frameworks like Ruby on Rails and Ember have always had file structure conventions to great success.
 One of the biggest benefits is uniformity among projects.
-Any Blitz app will feel familiar, and you'll know eactly where to look when you need to find something.
+Any Blitz app will feel familiar, and you'll know exactly where to look when you need to find something.

 ## Solution